-UPDATE: Our regional fishery managers at the New England Fishery Management Council signed off on Amendment 8.
-Now, we’re just steps away from managing herring better: this important update will establish a new approach for setting catch limits that accounts for herring’s role in the ecosystem and create a buffer zone that prevents large boats from fishing close to shore.
-The final step is for the federal government to approve Amendment 8.
+UPDATE: Our federal fishery managers at NOAA Fisheries approved Amendment 8.
+This important management update is a win for Atlantic herring and ocean health.
+It will create better management for herring by setting catch limits that account for herring’s role in the ecosystem and creating a buffer zone that prevents large boats from fishing close to shore.

 Atlantic herring is one of the most important fish in the Northwest Atlantic Ocean.
 It’s a major source of food for larger fish such as Atlantic cod, bluefin tuna, and striped bass; several species of whales, including our beloved humpbacks; and seabirds such as puffins and terns.
 An upcoming decision by the New England Fishery Management Council could recognize herring’s role in maintaining the health of our ocean ecosystem.